Brigadier general (United States): Promotion, appointment and tour length

 For promotion to the permanent grade of brigadier general, eligible officers are screened by a promotion board consisting of general officers from their branch of service.
 This promotion board then generates a list of officers it recommends for promotion to general rank.
 This list is then sent to the service secretary and the Joint Chiefs for review before it can be sent to the President, through the Secretary of Defense, for consideration.
 The President nominates officers to be promoted from this list with the advice of the Secretary of Defense, the service secretary, and if applicable, the service's chief of staff or commandant.
 The President may nominate any eligible officer who is not on the recommended list if it serves in the interest of the nation, but this is uncommon.
 The Senate must then confirm the nominee before the officer can be promoted.
 Once the nominee is confirmed, they are promoted to that rank once they assume or hold an office that requires or allows an officer of that rank.
 For positions of office reserved by statute, the President nominates an officer for appointment to fill that position.
-For all three uniformed services, because the grade of brigadier general is a permanent rank, the nominee may still be screened by an in-service promotion board.
+For all five uniformed services, because the grade of brigadier general is a permanent rank, the nominee may still be screened by an in-service promotion board.
 The rank does not expire when the officer vacates a one-star position.
 Tour length varies depending on the position, by statute, or when the officer receives a new assignment.
 The average tour length of a one-star billet is two to four years.